Methodology Disclosure · Paper 04 of 4

 The decision analytics engine is tightly integrated with the readiness scoring engine:

-- Confidence data feeds into the
+2. Decision speed data feeds into the decision_speed capability area

-decision_speedcapability area - Category performance informs the "strength areas" section of the AAR
+3. Category performance informs the "strength areas" section of the AAR

-- Fatigue indicator is a direct input to the coaching insights in the post-exercise debrief
+4. Fatigue indicator is a direct input to the coaching insights in the post-exercise debrief

 This integration means the analytics aren't a side channel — they're part of the main scoring model.